-- Use any security available: If your bank does not already require it, set up extra security that helps prevent unauthorized logins.
+- Use any security available: If your bank does not already require it, set up extra security to reduce the chances of unauthorized logins.
 For example, two-factor authentication makes it much harder for hackers to log in to your account.
 You can arrange things so that your bank requires you to enter a unique code (sent to you by text message or generated by an app) every time you log in.
-That code will only work once, so thieves will have a harder time taking over your account if they get your username and password (or even one of those codes).
+That code only works once, so thieves have a hard time taking over your account if they get your username and password (or even one of those expired codes).

-- Monitor your account: Whether or not your bank on public Wi-Fi, it’s wise to review your accounts regularly.
-Doing so helps you spot errors and signs of fraud — plus you’ll probably pay fewer overdraft fees.
+- Monitor your account: Whether or not your bank on public Wi-Fi, it’s critical to review your accounts regularly.
+Doing so helps you spot errors and signs of fraud.
+Plus, you’ll probably pay fewer overdraft fees.
 A quick scan through transactions is a good start, but you can also balance your account monthly for a more thorough review.
 Federal law protects you from errors and fraud in your account, but you need to act fast to get those benefits.

 Secure Websites and Apps

 However, the appearance of a secure site is no guarantee.
-If you connect to a compromised network (meaning somebody installed malicious software on the Wi-Fi equipment), hackers can hijack traffic so that you go to a fake “secure” site instead of a legitimate website.
-Even if you use a bookmark or type in the web address correctly (www.bankofwhatever.com), you’ll end up on an impostor page that looks just like the real deal.
+If you connect to a compromised network (where somebody installed malicious software on the Wi-Fi equipment, for example), hackers can hijack traffic so that you go to a fake “secure” site instead of a legitimate website.
+Even if you use a bookmark or type in the web address correctly (www.bankofwhatever.com), you can end up on an impostor page that looks just like a legitimate site.

-You might think that mobile apps are a little bit safer (they’re probably harder to attack than a web page on a browser), but that may be a false sense of security.
+You might believe that mobile apps are safer than websites (they’re probably harder to attack than a web page accessed by browser), but that may be a false sense of security.
 In 2014, PCWorld reported serious weaknesses in mobile banking apps.
 Still, it’s harder to end up at an impostor site if you use an app.